Aryan-Gupta2003/Web_Scraping_and_Data_Collection/README.md

 ## Steps Involved

-### Web Scraping:

-Using Selenium to scrape data from IMDb.
+- **Web Scraping**: Using Selenium to scrape data from IMDb.

-### Data Cleaning:

-Cleaning the scraped data to remove inconsistencies and prepare it for analysis.
+- **Data Cleaning**: Cleaning the scraped data to remove inconsistencies and prepare it for analysis.

-### Data Analysis:

-Analyzing the cleaned data to extract meaningful insights.
+- **Data Analysis**: Analyzing the cleaned data to extract meaningful insights.

-### Data Visualization:

-Creating visualizations to represent the data graphically.
+- **Data Visualization**: Creating visualizations to represent the data graphically.

-### Building the Dashboard:

-Using Streamlit to create an interactive dashboard.
+- **Building the Dashboard**: Using Streamlit to create an interactive dashboard.

 ##